 And then the invoice is sent to the wrong lender, they don’t pay it (because it’s not their loan anymore), and you get a big fat cancellation notice.
 Worst case scenario- you ignore the cancellation notice and the policy cancels.
 YIKES!

-Moral of the story- if your lender changes during the course of your policy, it is YOUR responsibility to let your insurance company/agent know.
+If your lender changes during the course of your policy, it is YOUR responsibility to let your insurance company/agent know.
 We just need the new mortgagee clause, mailing address for insurance verification (NOT where your payment is sent- it’s usually a different address for insurance verification) and loan number, if applicable.
 When in doubt, contact the lender and ask for this information.
 They’re happy to tell you.
-We can update the information and a new invoice can be sent to the new lender.
+They can also forward directly to us with their requirements.
+We can update the information and send what they need to get the policy up to date and paid.

 IF your bank account or credit card information has changed, then your renewal payment will fail.
 You need to update your payment information whenever you get a different bank account or credit card.
 It’s a 5 minute fix that will save you a ton of problems.

-If your company is choosing to NON-Renew your policy (and this can happen for a number of reasons), then your policy will NOT renew.
+If your company is choosing to NON-Renew your policy (and this can happen for a number of reasons), then your policy will NOT renew (makes sense right)?
 Coverage will end as of the date on the Non-renewal notice.
-You'll have to go find new insurance.
+You’ll have to go find new insurance.

-In the situation where your homeowners insurance is with a non-standard carrier due to condition of house, vacancy or some other reason, the process could be very different.
+Keep in mind I’m talking about Ohio here.
+In the situation where your homeowners insurance is with a non-standard carrier due to condition of house, vacancy or depending on the laws of your state, the process could be very different.
 You may have to complete a new application, new payment forms or a variety of other documents.
 My advice?
 When in doubt, ask your agent what the renewal process is like and what you can expect.